variantstudios/compasshighschool.org/pages/students/index.md

 * **Start times:** Families choose one of three start times with a corresponding end time.
 This lets teens get the sleep they need, and helps bring student’s schedules more in line with family needs.
 * **Individualization:** Compass students have individualized mathematics and English instruction with Summit Learning Platform at the beginning and/or end of the day.&nbsp; Certified teachers provide personal support during this academic time.
-* **Flexible learning time:** We don’t use a traditional bell schedule at schedule.
+* **Flexible learning time:** We don’t use a traditional bell schedule.
 Instead, students have large, flexible blocks of time that allow them to make the most of their Venture Projects.&nbsp; This facilitates cooperation with our community partners, and give students plenty of time for advanced learning on CSU’s campus, on-site seminars and off-site internships.&nbsp;

+&nbsp;

 ## Check out what a typical day at Compass looks like: